Tropaeum Alpium: Name and inscription

-One of the stones of the tower contained the names of the tribes.
-The inscription was only preserved in fragments, but could be reconstructed thanks to the transcription of Pliny the Elder, albeit with minor corrections.
+One of the stones of the tower contained the names of the peoples.
+The inscription survived only in fragments, but could be reconstructed thanks to the transcription of Pliny the Elder, albeit with minor divergences from the manuscript text.
+As set up on the monument the inscription was 17 metres (55.8 feet) long and 3.66 metres (12 feet) high, laid out in nine lines, and about 140 surviving original fragments were inset into a modern marble panel on which the text was re-engraved.
 It reads: